DylanMeeus/springboot_jwt_blog/_posts/2015-12-23-tis-the-season-for-cyber-criminals.markdown

 Big sites have strong security measures in place, but independent of all that security, the weakest link is probably your _password_.

-{% include tweet_quote.html quote_text="Big sites have strong security measures in place, but independent of all that security, the weakest link is probably your password." %}

 Nowadays, several sites enforce the use of secure passwords, but for those that don't, you should be proactive.

 Here are some suggestions for creating passwords: